JieDing/funny-front-end/README.md

 # funny-front-end

-share some interesting frontend stuff
+Share some interesting frontend snippets.

+See the final effect first, and get back to the code then.

+Happy coding, happy sharing !